 The information in this Official Statement has been obtained from the Commonwealth and other sources considered to be reliable.
-Such information is not guaranteed as to accuracy or completeness and is not to be considered as a representation by the Underwriters.
 All estimates and assumptions contained herein are believed to be reliable, but no representation is made that such estimates or assumptions are correct or will be realized.
-No dealer, broker, salesman or other person has been authorized by the Commonwealth or the Underwriters to give any information or to make any representation with respect to the 1998B Notes, other than those contained in this Official Statement, and if given or made, such other information or representation must not be relied upon as having been authorized by any of the foregoing.
-The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the parties referred to above since the date hereof.
-This Official Statement does not constitute an offer to sell or a solicitation of any offer to buy, nor shall there be any sale of the 1998B Notes, by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized by the Commonwealth or the Underwriters to give any information or to make any representation with respect to the 2000A Notes, other than those contained in this Official Statement, and if given or made, such other information or representation must not be relied upon as having been authorized by any of the foregoing.
+The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Commonwealth since the date hereof.
+This Official Statement does not constitute an offer to sell or a solicitation of any offer to buy, nor shall there be any sale of the 2000A Notes, by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.